loongson/la-asm-manual/CONTRIBUTING.md

 ### Sign Contributor License Agreement (CLA)

 Contributors must sign CLA before their pull requests can be merged.
-Please contact yaopengfei@loongson.cn regarding how to sign the CLA.
+Please contact wuqingling@loongson.cn regarding how to sign the CLA.

 ### Make the actual pull request